 Some bitches can go over by a few days and if your bitch is having a big litter she can be a few days early.
 It’s therefore advisable to have her settled in a whelping area a few weeks beforehand.

-This rail should be fixed 3 inches high and 3 inches in from the sides as this will allow your bitch to lay out and stop any puppies that crawl around the back of her from being squashed against the sides – it provides an open cavity.
+- This rail should be fixed 3 inches high and 3 inches in from the sides as this will allow your bitch to lay out and stop any puppies that crawl around the back of her from being squashed against the sides.

 - Always keep your bitch on a good quality food as this will help keep her in good condition throughout the pregnancy.

 - Small regular feeds will be more beneficial rather than one large feed.

 - Your bitch should begin to show at around six weeks as her stomach will begin to expand.

 - Keep your bitch up to date with worming and spray her for parasites as these could be past onto the newborn puppies.